 GOD(ald) Trump Villanelle

-Is the POTUS a perfect parody of JAWEH?
+Is the POTUS a perfect parody of JHWH?

 Listen while I sing this song.